-Note down these stations to reach your destinations more easily
+Take note of these stations to reach your destinations more easily

-To travel with the Paris Metro it is not only important to know the route of each line.
+To travel with the Paris Metro is not only important to know the route of each line.
 Knowing the name of the stations you are most interested in is essential to avoid getting off at the wrong place.
 Here are some of the ones you may need:

 - Champ de Mars: Champs de Mars and Eiffel Tower